robert-nganga/SafePass/README.md

 ## Contributions
 We welcome contributions to this project.
-If you have any suggestions or want to report a bug, please open an issue or submit a pull request
+If you have any suggestions or want to report a bug, please open an issue or submit a pull request.